balazsboros/reaction_networks/README.md

-Supplementary materials to some of my papers (on chemical reaction networks).
+Supplementary materials to some of my papers on chemical reaction networks.
 Mainly Mathematica and MATLAB codes.
 Mathematica notebooks (.nb files) are also saved as a .pdf file.
 A list of all of my publications can be found at https://web.cs.elte.hu/~bboros/.